Frequency Domain Berry Curvature Effect on Time Refraction

-where $\omega_p=\sqrt{\frac{Ne^2}{m}}$ is the plasmon frequency of the metal, $\omega_B=\frac{eB_0}m$ is the cyclotron frequency (the frequency of precession of a charged particle in a magnetic field).
-This model takes into account the dispersion of the material.
-Additionally, because of the presence of the magnetic field, the time-reversal symmetry of this system is broken.
-Next, we imply temporal modulation in this system assuming that the system's parameters change over time, while spatial homogeneity is maintained.
-For example, we can let the plasmon frequency change over time \cite{PhysRevE.103.043207,wang_expanding_2025}.
-The parameter variation is sufficiently slow (the same as the assumption in Ref.~\cite{stepanov_spectral_1968}), in the manner of $\omega_{p}(t)=\omega_{p}(0)+\xi t$, with $\xi\ll\omega_{p}^{2}$ .
-Under such conditions, the transmission of a single-mode light within this medium satisfies adiabatic evolution, and its geometric dynamics can be described by our previously mentioned wave packet theory.
+where $\omega_p=\sqrt{\frac{Ne^2}{m}}$ is the plasmon frequency of the metal, $\omega_B=\frac{eB_0}m$ is cyclotron frequency.
+The external magnetic field breaks time-reversal symmetry.
+Next, we apply temporal modulation in this system, while spatial homogeneity is maintained.
+We let the plasmon frequency change over time \cite{PhysRevE.103.043207,wang_expanding_2025} in the manner of $\omega_{p}(t)=\omega_{p}(0)+\xi t$ with $\xi\ll\omega_{p}^{2}$ \cite{stepanov_spectral_1968}.
+Under such an adiabatic condition, the transmission of a single-mode light can be described by our wave packet theory.

 We now explain how our general framework is applied to this specific example.
 Maxwell's equations can be expressed in matrix form in frequency domain as \cite{PhysRevLett.100.013904,PhysRevA.78.033834,PhysRevA.81.053803},